Sue: Glen McCoy. Any relation to Sylvester?

-More people are sent into the Timelash after him.
+More people are sent into the Timelash to retrieve the Doctor.

 Sue: This is turning into a saga now.
 What a bunch of idiots.

-Sue: Yes, that will look lovely on top of the tree.
+Sue: That will look lovely on top of the tree.

 Sue: One for the dads, I guess.

-The Borad is still lurking in the shadows…
+And the Borad still lurks in the shadows.

-Sue: This had better be good.
-They are really dragging it out.
+Sue: This had better be good, Neil.
+They are really dragging this out now.

-Sue: Oh dear, has his boyfriend been shagging about behind his back?
+Sue: Oh dear, has his boyfriend been shagging about behind his back again?